-2.3.2 Identity Domains
+262 2.3.1 Identity Domains

-The PCTF draws a clear distinction between foundational identity and contextual identity:

-- A Foundational Identity is an identity that has been established or changed as a result of a foundational event (e.g., birth, person legal name change, immigration, legal residency, naturalized citizenship, death, organization legal name registration, organization legal name change, or bankruptcy). - A Contextual Identity is an identity that is used for a specific purpose within a specific identity context8 (e.g., banking, business permits, health services, drivers licensing, or social media).
-Depending on the identity context, a contextual identity may be tied to a foundational identity (e.g., a drivers licence) or may not be tied to a foundational identity (e.g., a social media profile).

-The establishment and maintenance of foundational identities is the exclusive domain of the public sector; specifically:

-- The Vital Statistics Organizations (VSOs) of the Provinces and Territories; - The Business Registries of the Provinces and Territories; - Immigration, Refugees, and Citizenship Canada (IRCC); and - The Federal Corporate Registry of Corporations Canada.
+- The PCTF draws a clear distinction between foundational identity and contextual identity: - A Foundational Identity is an identity that has been established or changed as a result of a foundational event (e.g., birth, person legal name change, immigration, legal residency, naturalized citizenship, death, organization legal name registration, organization legal name change, or bankruptcy). - A Contextual Identity is an identity that is used for a specific purpose within a specific identity context (e.g., banking, business permits, health services, drivers licensing, or social media).
+Depending on the identity context, a contextual identity may be tied to a foundational identity (e.g., a drivers licence) or may not be tied to a foundational identity (e.g., a social media profile). - The establishment and maintenance of foundational identities is the exclusive domain of the public sector; specifically: - The Vital Statistics Organizations (VSOs) of the Provinces and Territories; - The Business Registries of the Provinces and Territories; - Immigration, Refugees, and Citizenship Canada (IRCC); and information on identity and identity management concepts, see Appendix B.

-The establishment and maintenance of contextual identities is the domain of both the public and private sectors.
+- The Federal Corporate Registry of Corporations Canada. - The establishment and maintenance of contextual identities is the domain of both the public and private sectors.